potassco/clorm/docs/clorm/quickstart.rst

 program.
 However, if this is not the case it is worth going to the `Clingo docs <https://potassco.org/doc/start>`_ for links to some good reference material.

 While we assume that the reader is familiar with ASP, we do not assume that the reader is necessarily familiar with the official Clingo Python API.
-Since CLORM is designed to be used with the Clingo API we therefore provide some basic explanations of the relevant steps necessary to run the Clingo solver.
+Since ClORM is designed to be used with the Clingo API we therefore provide some basic explanations of the relevant steps necessary to run the Clingo solver.
 However, for more detailed documentation see the `Clingo API <https://potassco.org/clingo/python-api/current/clingo.html>`_.